 Every year, many people undergo successful mastectomies.
 Surgeons consider the procedure to be relatively safe, considering its invasive nature.

 After surgery, a doctor will monitor the person’s heart rate, blood pressure, level of pain, and any feelings of nausea.
-Medications, such as pain relievers, can help reduce symptoms.
+A person can take medications such as pain relievers to help reduce symptoms.

 At the hospital